vanhoefm/fragattacks/research/README.md

 ### Network card injection test

+---
+**In case the tests do not seem to be working, you can confirm that injection is properly working using:**

+	./test-injection wlan1 wlan0

+**This will inject frames using interface wlan1, and uses wlan0 to check if frames are properly** **injected.
+Note that both interfaces need to support monitor mode for the test tool to work.**
+---

+#### Injection and hwsim mode

 The script `test-injection.py` can be used to test whether frames are properly injected when using _injection mode_: